farm-ng/tractor/doc/infrastructure.rst

 Farm-ng uses a lightweight, decentralized UDP-based protocol called the **Event Bus** for interprocess communication.

-UDP packets contain a single binary-serialized protobuf that is either an ``Event`` or an ``Announce``.
+UDP packets contain a single binary-serialized ``Event`` message.

 Processes announce their presence to the bus periodically via UDP multicast, and publish events to their peers via UDP unicast.

 The event bus supports the concept of `subscriptions` to limit the traffic received by a peer.

-While UDP datagrams are limited to 65535 bytes, messages may include references (``Resources``) to larger chunks of persistent data (see below).
+While UDP datagrams are limited to 65535 bytes, messages may include references (``Resource`` fields) to larger chunks of persistent data (see below).

 Persistent Data
 ---------------

-Farm-ng persists data such as configuration and logs to the filesystem.
+Farm-ng persists data such as configuration files and logs to the filesystem.

 The directory containing this data, along with a set of conventions that describe its structure, are referred to collectively as the **Blobstore**.